Skip to main content

 Solutions:

-3. Check that VERTAA_API_KEY environment variable is set correctly
+4. Check that VERTAAUX_API_KEY environment variable is set correctly

 "EACCES: permission denied"